ombaviskar18/06_Pioneers/README.md

 - `fraud_detection_scaler.joblib`: Scaler used for data preprocessing
 - `feature_importances.joblib`: Feature importances from the trained model
 - `requirements.txt`: List of required Python packages
+- `frontend/`: Directory containing the React frontend (if applicable)
+-
+Thank you
+Made with Love
+By Pioneers